name-finder/name-finder/README.md

 #### Params

 * `name` - string, required: the name for which you want a prediction
-* `birth_year` - integer, optional: year in which individual was born
+* `year` - integer, optional: year in which individual was born
 * `living` - integer, optional: pass 1 if you want to include only living individuals; defaults to 0

 #### Examples